CarloCapuz/JobApplicationTracker/README.md

 ## Troubleshooting

+### Authentication Issues
+- **"Invalid username or password"**:
+  - Check your `.env` file exists and contains `FLASK_USERNAME` and `FLASK_PASSWORD`
+  - Verify credentials match exactly (case-sensitive)
+  - Run `python setup.py` to create a new `.env` file if needed
+- **Redirected to login repeatedly**:
+  - Clear your browser cookies/session data
+  - Restart the Flask application
+  - Check that `SECRET_KEY` is set in your `.env` file

 ### Database Issues
 - The app will auto-migrate to add `notes` if missing.
 For a clean reset, stop the app, delete `job_tracker.db`, and start again
+- If you see database errors, the app will attempt to recreate the database automatically

 ### Port Already in Use
 - If port 5000 is busy, modify the port in `app.py`:
   ```python
   app.run(debug=True, host='0.0.0.0', port=5001)  # Change port number
   ```

+### Search/Filter Not Working
+- Ensure JavaScript is enabled in your browser
+- Clear browser cache and reload the page
+- Check browser console for JavaScript errors (F12 → Console)

 ## Deployment (Vercel)